 om - research

 I employ computer vision, agent-based modeling, network science, and machine learning to study animal behavior and ecology.
-I am a Ph.D candidate at the University of Colorado Boulder Computer Science Department, and I work on understanding firefly flash patterns in the Peleg Lab and with Xerces Society for Invertebrate Conservation.
-I wear many hats: data scientist, software engineer, entomologist, physicist, mentor, and avid learner.
-My main research focus is the signaling behavior of bioluminescent Lampyridae beetles, commonly known as fireflies.
+I recently obtained my Ph.D in Computer Science from the University of Colorado Boulder, and I now work as a Research Scientist with the University of Wyoming's School of Computing.
+I wear many hats: data scientist, software engineer, ecologist, birder, wildlife biologist, physicist, and avid learner.
+At WyldTech, I primarily study ungulate and bird behavior with computer vision and bioacoustics.
+My Ph.D research focus was the signaling behavior of bioluminescent Lampyridae beetles, commonly known as fireflies.

 published